spacedriveapp/spacedrive/CONTRIBUTING.md

 xcrun: error: unable to lookup item 'PlatformPath' from command line tools installation xcrun: error: unable to lookup item 'PlatformPath' in SDK '/Library/Developer /CommandLineTools/SDKs/MacOSX.sdk'
 ```

-Ensure that MacOS is fully updated, and that you have XCode installed (via the app store).
+Ensure that macOS is fully updated, and that you have XCode installed (via the app store).

 Once that has completed, run `xcode-select --install` in the terminal to install the command line tools.
-If they are already installed, ensure that you update MacOS to the latest version available.
+If they are already installed, ensure that you update macOS to the latest version available.

 Also ensure that Rosetta is installed, as a few of our dependencies require it.
 You can install Rosetta with `softwareupdate --install-rosetta --agree-to-license`.